starkoracles/zkos/README.md

 * Install rustup
 * This project uses a nightly version of Rust.
 The rust-toolchain file will be used by cargo to automatically install the correct version.
 * cd recursive
 * cargo run --release -- please note, compilation time will be high (around 20 minutes on MacBook M1) due to Risc0 circuit size configuration.
-For development use-cases, feel free to modify [the build configuration](https://github.com/starkoracles/risc0-test/blob/main/recursive/methods/build.rs#L8) to 12.
+For development use-cases, feel free to modify [the build configuration](https://github.com/starkoracles/risc0-test/blob/main/zkos/methods/build.rs#L8) to 12.

+## Security parameters

+The default implementation generates proofs with 82bit security.
+This is relatively slow to run (around 4 minutes), for development use-cases, feel free to use the cmd parameters to lower security to run faster.
+Please refer to [security analysis](https://github.com/starkoracles/risc0-test/blob/main/zkos/zkprunner/src/main.rs#L52) (from ethSTARK paper).

+## Profiling the execution trace

+(To be added)